nodetec/relayrunner/docs/server/remote-access.md

 To confirm the connection answer the prompt by typing `yes` and pressing enter.

-After answering `yes` and establishing the connection the SSH server fingerprint will be stored in the client’s `known_hosts` file which is located in the `.ssh` hidden directory.
+After answering `yes` and establishing the connection, the SSH server fingerprint will be stored in the client’s `known_hosts` file which is located in the `.ssh` hidden directory.

 ### Enter Password